Crowns

 What Are Crowns ?

 At Twoth, we offer dental crowns treatment to restore the strength, function, and appearance of damaged or compromised teeth.
 Dental crowns, also known as caps, are custom-made restorations that encase the entire visible portion of a tooth, providing protection and support.
-This treatment involves preparing the tooth, taking impressions, and placing a permanent crown that blends seamlessly with your natural teeth.

 The benefits of dental crowns treatment are twofold.
 Firstly, it provides structural reinforcement to weakened teeth, protecting them from further damage or fractures.
 Secondly, dental crowns are designed to match the color, shape, and size of your natural teeth, enhancing their appearance and restoring your confident smile.
 With dental crowns, you can regain full functionality and enjoy long-lasting dental health.